mario-nowak/matcha/best-programming-language-ever-3.md

 greetAnythingWithName(org); // ✅ accepted because greetAnythingWithName accepts an anonymous structure greetAnythingWithName(randomStructure); // ✅ accepted because greetAnythingWithName accepts an anonymous structure

-val userFromOrg = User { // explicit conversion boundary, construct a user from an org by spreading its fields
+val userFromOrg = User { // Explicit conversion boundary, construct a user from an org by spreading its fields
-    ...org // org must have at least the fields of User but
+    ...org, // org must have at least the fields of User
     // Excess fields are "dropped" here, because a user doesn't have them
     // This constructs a new user by copying the org fields into the new User object };